xntricweb/string-combinator/README.md

 A pool is an object which contains key/value pairs which will potentially be inserted into a string at some point.

 #The Default Pool
+The default pool is persistent to the combinator object, modifying it in any module will affect all modules.
+This behavior is intentional.
+It allows a common pool to be used accross modules without having to pass the pool around.
+To use a specific pool in a particular module, you can supply the pool to the combine statement and it will not pull values from the default pool.

 ```javascript
 let combinator = require('string-combinator');
 combinator.setDefaultPool(